Unity Singleton and static variables for Beginners

 }

-You can read and write the properties of any Singleton class.
-But if you want to change the read and write properties of a Unity Singleton class you can do that when declaring the static object.
+You can read and write the properties from any class.
+But if you want to change the read and write permission of a Singleton class, you can do that when declaring the static object.

 Here is an example of how you can make the Singleton Read-only.